lateganto/projectScalable/README.md

 - `--inputDir` - the folder where all the files to process are located on the Bucket.
 - `--outputDir` - the folder where all the output files will be saved on the Bucket.
 - `--numIterations` - by default is set to `10`, it is the number of iteration for PageRank algorithm.
-- `--dampingFactor` - by default is set to `0.85`, it is the damping factor for PagRank algorithm.
+- `--dampingFactor` - by default is set to `0.85`, it is the damping factor for PageRank algorithm.
 - `--local` - by default is set to `false`.
 When running the JAR on a local machine, it should be set to `true`.
 The `--inputDir` and `--outputDir` parameters are set dynamically according to the Bucket properties, so it is not required to change these fields.